accordionpeas/grunt-require/README.md

 Name of the script that acts as the entry point into your application, relative to the baseURL option.
 This file will be automatically required in both the built and un-built scripts.

-#### options.mainConfigFile
+#### options.config
 Type: `String`
-Default value: `'config'`
+Default value: `'config.js'`

-Name of the script that contains the main config for your application.
+Name of the script that contains the main config for your application, relative to the webroot option.
+This path is concatenated with the baseUrl option to generate the mainConfigFile option that is passed into the requireJS optimizer, if it is not passed in as an option.

 #### options.out
 Type: `String`